owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

 ## How the Effects Generator works

-Effects are made up of 3 parts:
+Effects are made up of three parts:

 1. A list of shapes which make up the effect.
 2. A color scheme which determines what colors the shapes will be.